apache/ozone-site/CONTRIBUTING.md

 #### Option 1: Docker (Recommended)

 The project includes a `Dockerfile` and a `compose.yml` file to build and run the website in a containerized environment.
-This creates a docker image called `ozone-site-dev` with all the dependencies included, and uses it to run the [Docusaurus development server](https://docusaurus.io/docs/installation#running-the-development-server).
+This creates a docker image called `ozone-site` with all the dependencies included, and uses it to run the [Docusaurus development server](https://docusaurus.io/docs/installation#running-the-development-server).

 1. Install [docker](https://docs.docker.com/engine/install/).